deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/network/INGRESS.md

 lang: en
 ---

-To provide external access to virtual machines—for example, for service publishing or remote administration—you can use Ingress resources managed by the ingress-nginx module.
+To provide external access to virtual machines, for example, for service publishing or remote administration, you can use `Ingress`resources, which are managed by the ingress-nginx module.

-These Ingress resources use NGINX as a reverse proxy and load balancer.
+These created `Ingress` resources use Nginx as a reverse proxy and load balancer.
 If multiple nodes are available in a cluster to host an Ingress controller, it's deployed in fault-tolerant mode, enhancing access reliability and resilience to failures.